RORC | CARIBBEAN 600

 THE PLAN

-Friday 22nd Feb:
+Friday 21st Feb:

 Meet for the skippers briefing and crew introductions ahead of the C600 race.
 This will be followed by drinks and the welcome party at the Antigua Yacht club.
+21st and 22nd will be training, with rest day on 23rd.

 Monday 24th: